Resilient-Labs/simple-nasa-api-bootcamp/README.md

 # 🚀 Project: Simple NASA API

-### Goal: Enable your user to enter a date and return the picture/video of the day from NASA's API
+### Goal: Enable users to select a date and return the picture/video of the day from NASA's API

 **View project in browser:** https://endev-nasa-simple-api.netlify.com/